kesana-mohana-mounika/oibsip_python_PASSWORD_GENERATOE_task3/README.md

 Prerequisites

-Ensure Python is installed and required packages are available:
+Install the required Python library:

 pip install pyperclip

-Run CLI Mode
+Run in Jupyter Notebook

-python main.py
+1. Open Jupyter Notebook:

-Select option 1 to run in CLI.
+jupyter notebook

-Run GUI Mode
+2. Navigate to and open password_generator_both_client_interface_gui.ipynb.

-python main.py
+3. Run each cell sequentially.

-Select option 2 to run in GUI.
+> You can choose CLI or GUI mode when prompted within the notebook.

 ---

 🔗 LinkedIn Post

-Check out the project post and working demo on LinkedIn:
+Check out the project shared on LinkedIn:
 🔗 View on LinkedIn